-Places will be allocated to pupils who have an Education, Health and Care Plan (EHCP) that names the school as appropriate provision.
+Places will be allocated to pupils who have an Education, Health and Care (EHC) plan that names the school as appropriate provision.

 When there are more applications for places than there are places available, priority will be given in the following order:

-- Looked After Children and Previously Looked After Children;
+- Looked After Children and all previously Looked After Children

-- Children who attend a Pathfinder Schools primary / junior school (see below for list of Pathfinder Schools);
+- Children who attend a Pathfinder Schools primary or junior school (see below)

-- Children with a sibling (see below for definition of ‘sibling’) continuing at Montsaye Academy at the time of the admission of the younger child;
+- Children with a sibling (see below) continuing at Montsaye Academy at the time of the admission of the younger child

 If the admission number is exceeded within any criterion, priority will be given to those who live closest to the school.